miranda18/PersonalSite/README.md

 # PersonalSite
-The purpose of this personal site is to provide more insight on me, as well as additional practice on bootstrap.
+The purpose of this personal site is to practice bootstrap, as well as provide more insight into myself.